YordanGeorgiev/qto/doc/enduser_guide_doc.md

 #### 5.8.5.
 Add new parent node
-Adding new parent node means simply adding a new item in the document on the upper level in the hierarchy as the one from which you right clicked just after it - thus for example if you right clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 5.0 item and if the 5.0. item already exist it will be set as the 6.0. and so on ...
+Adding new parent node means simply adding a new item in the document on the upper level in the hierarchy as the one from which you right-clicked just after it - thus for example if you right-clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 5.0 item and if the 5.0. item already exists it will be set as the 6.0. and so on ...
-This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is known bug with WIP status ...
+This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is a known bug with WIP status ...

 #### 5.8.6.
 Add new sibling node
-Adding new sibling node means simply adding a new item in the document on the same hierarchy level as the one from which you right clicked just after it - thus for example if you right clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 4.4. item and if the 4.4. item already exist it will be set as the 4.5. and so on ...
+Adding new sibling node means simply adding a new item in the document on the same hierarchy level as the one from which you right-clicked just after it - thus for example if you right-clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 4.4. item and if the 4.4. item already exists it will be set as the 4.5. and so on ...
-This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is known bug with WIP status ...
+This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is a known bug with WIP status ...